wiheto/esfmri_connectivity/esfmri_connectivity/communitydetection/README.md

 __run_communitydetection.py__ creates all the contents of this directory.

-__best_resolution_parametrs.tsv__ tabular file containing all the largest adjusted mutual information value for each subtask combination.
+__best_resolution_parametrs.tsv__ tabular file containing the resolution parameter with the largest adjusted mutual information value for each subtask combination.

 __./ami_figures__ contains the adjusted mutual information for each subtask combination for different settings of the resolution parameter.